mininet/mininet.github.com/source/sample-workflow/index.markdown

 You can create a network with a single command.
 For example,

-    mn --switch ovsk --controller nox --topo tree,depth=2,fanout=8 --test pingall
+    sudo mn --switch ovsk --controller ref --topo tree,depth=2,fanout=8 --test pingall

-starts a network with a tree topology of depth 2 and fanout 8 (i.e. 9 switches connecting 64 hosts), using Open vSwitch switches under the control of NOX (via its `pyswitch` module by default), and runs the `pingall` test to check connectivity between every pair of nodes.
+starts a network with a tree topology of depth 2 and fanout 8 (i.e. 64 hosts connected to 9 switches), using Open vSwitch switches under the control of the OpenFlow/Stanford reference controller, and runs the `pingall` test to check connectivity between every pair of nodes.
+(This takes about
+    30 seconds on my laptop.)

 <a id="interact"></a>